inet-framework/inet-showcases/visualizer/interfacetable/doc/index.rst

 accessed in the GUI by diving into the interface tables of each node, that is tedious, and unsuitable for getting an overview.

-This example contains two configurations.
+This showcase contains two example simulations.
 The first one demonstrates the visualization with the visualizer's default settings, the second one is about the advanced features.

-INET version: ``3.6``
+INET version: ``4.0``

 Source files location: `inet/showcases/visualizer/interfacetable <https://github.com/inet-framework/inet-showcases/tree/master/visualizer/interfacetable>`__